desec-io/draft-dukhovni-resolver-agility/draft-dukhovni-resolver-agility.md

 For validation of the DNSKEY and any other RRset, one valid path along supported DS record and eligible DNSKEY as outlined above is sufficient.
 Validators MUST accept any single valid path.
-They MUST NOT insist that all algorithms signaled in the DS record set work, and they MUST NOT insist that all algorithms signaled in the DNSKEY record set work ([@!RFC6840] Section 5.11).
+They MUST NOT insist that all [ TODO: This updates previous spec and should be pointed out in abstract.
+Also, we should give a rationale for the change. ] algorithms signaled in the DS record set work, and they MUST NOT insist that all algorithms signaled in the DNSKEY record set work ([@!RFC6840] Section 5.11).